-Private and public Facebook groups have been started for women who wish to discuss the details of the side-effects they have experienced and how Essure has negatively impacted their lives.
+Private and public Facebook groups have been started for women to discuss the details of the side effects they have experienced and how Essure has negatively impacted their lives.
 One such group has 36,000 members and has repeatedly demanded that the product be banned by the FDA.